Support for Attention Research Update is provided

 the intervention experience as similar as possible, except for the critical

-their EEG state.
-Thus, treatment for both groups entailed computer-game
+EEG state.
+Thus, treatment for both groups entailed computer-game like

-like tasks that required children to sustain their attention.
-In both
+tasks that required children to sustain their attention.
+In both conditions,

-conditions, children were encouraged to develop strategies to focus attention
+children were encouraged to develop strategies to focus attention and to

 By equalizing as many aspects of the training experience as possible, the